Last Updated on January 25, 2023

 3. You won’t lose them all.

 There are times when you can’t lose, and there are also times when you can’t win.
 There are games I play when I can’t win.
 I almost quit after losing more than ten consecutive games.
 We even lost games we controlled throughout the game.
 But eventually, the losing stopped, and I started winning again.

 Real Life.
 Remember, when a series of unfavorable outcomes come your way, it will always end.
 I believe that most of our current stresses will become irrelevant a year later.
 Remember that there is always a light at the end of the tunnel and that God is in control.
 So persevere.

 4. Play to your strengths and know your role.

 There are specialists, and then there are generalists.
 Specialists often use only one hero class, say, marksmen or assassins.
 In contrast, others are more comfortable with tanks or supports.
 Generalists, on the other hand, adjust depending on the situation.

 As long as you know your hero’s advantage and understand your role, it is easier to contribute to winning.
 Like they always say, “Trabaho lang.”

 Real Life.
 Knowing your role and playing on your strength is essential.
-We have individual roles to play, and we can’t excel in everything we do.
+We have individual roles to play and can’t excel in everything we do.
 But there will always be something we’ll be good at.

 I’d rather be the glue guy on the job, I can lead, but I choose not to.
 I know which aspects I can do more effectively to contribute.

 5. Let others compliment your weaknesses.

 Marksmen provide severe damage, but their HP is low, while tanks absorb substantial damage while not dealing enough damage.
 Individually, it’s difficult to kill multiple heroes, but together, they will compensate for each other’s weaknesses.

 Real Life.
 In the current workplace, teams are composed of individuals — each with their specialty.
 Someone may be great at programming but has weak presentation skills.
 Someone may design well but may not be great at advertising.